 Many couples stay together as long as their children are the focus of the family, Mrs. Arp said in an interview.
 The whirlwind of work, school and social activities can be all-consuming — especially during the teen years — and may act as a buffer for problems in the parents’ relationship.
 So when the children leave home, the natural next step is for couples to move their focus from their children to each other, Mrs. Arp said.

-The marital meltdown can be swift, said Mrs. Arp, often stemming from a mountain of “little issues” that have accumulated and created an emotional distance between spouses.
-For instance, she recalled, a well-to-do man recently called her in a panic, saying that after his children left, his wife told him she didn’t love him anymore and wanted out of the marriage.
+The marital meltdown can be swift, said Mrs. Arp.
+It often stems from a mountain of “little issues” that have accumulated.
+As a result, they created an emotional distance between spouses.
+For instance, she recalled, a well-to-do man recently called her in a panic.
+He said that after his children left, his wife told him she didn’t love him anymore.
+She wanted out of the marriage.
 “I’ll do anything; just tell me what to do,” the man had begged his wife.

 Mrs. Arp said that based on her and her husband’s experiences running Marriage Alive seminars, “there really is a way back” to a happy marriage if both spouses want to work for it.
 But the reason the Arps are sounding an alarm about late-in-life divorces is because they believe it happens far more frequently than couples realize.

-According to data from the National Center for Health Statistics, the overall divorce rate declined by 1.4 percent between 1981 and 1991, the Arps said in their book, The Second Half of Marriage: Facing the Eight Challenges of the Empty-Nest Years.
+According to data from the National Center for Health Statistics, the overall divorce rate declined by 1.4 percent between 1981 and 1991.
+This is what the Arps said in their book, The Second Half of Marriage: Facing the Eight Challenges of the Empty-Nest Years.
 However, during those same years, the divorce rate grew 16% for couples married 30 years or more.

-Diane Sollee, director of the Coalition for Marriage, Family and Couples Education, said “with baby boomers hitting that empty-nest wall in droves, we might see a spike in the divorce rates if we don’t do something.” ”In our focus on preparing newlyweds,” she added, “we often forget how fast things can unravel at the other end of marriage.”
+Diane Sollee, director of the Coalition for Marriage, Family and Couples Education, said “with baby boomers hitting that empty-nest wall in droves, we might see a spike in the divorce rates if we don’t do something.”
+“In our focus on preparing newlyweds we often forget how fast things can unravel at the other end of marriage.”

 “It’s certainly possible that there could be a peak in the divorce rate via the numbers of baby boomers,” said Craig A. Everett, a marriage therapist in Arizona and editor of the Journal of Divorce and Remarriage.
 “However, there are other important factors in the equation,” he said.
 Both baby boomer spouses often have careers, which may reduce their “empty nest” feelings, he said.